Aharoni-Lab/Aharoni-Lab.github.io/Philosophy/index.md

 ## Work-Life balance
 Nobody is effective when they’re unhappy, and lab members should take the time they need to stay healthy.
 It doesn’t matter how much time is spent at work; the most important thing is that good science gets done.
 I myself often work at odd times of the day (and night), as that’s often when I have the most free time.
 If I write emails or messages at odd hours, that in no way should be viewed as a precedence for expectations in lab culture, and I don’t expect a response until the next period of normal work hours.

+## Mentorship
+I will do my best to make sure you will be provided with an excellent opportunity for mentorship during your time in the lab.
+However, you must also be proactive in establishing this mentorship relationship.
+If you are anxious about your academic performance, stressed about balancing work and life, are unsure about planning your future or have financial concerns (just a few examples), we can talk to you about it and perhaps point you to resources on campus that may be helpful.

 ### Links to other lab compacts which inspired our own
 [Fraser Lab](https://fraserlab.com/compact/)